Is Mobile App Development Compatible with Vibe Coding?

 • Bottom tabs: Tasks, Completed, Settings

-• Task list with swipe-to-delete
+• Task list with swipe to delete

-• Add button opening modal form
+• Add button opening a modal form

 • Local storage using AsyncStorage